keewenaw/dvwa-guide-2019/low/Challenge 09: Weak Session IDs.md

 <img src="https://github.com/mrudy/dvwa-guide-2019/blob/master/low/screenshots/weakform.png" width="500">

 Right away, the text tells us to look at our cookies, specifically one called "dvwaSession".
 And when I think cookies, I think the Firefox developer console.
-Let's pull that up with <b>Control+Shift+K</b>.
-Let's click the "Generate" button and enter the text <b>document.cookie</b> in the console.
+Let's pull that up via the keyboard with <code>Control+Shift+K</code>.
+Let's click the "Generate" button and enter the text <code>document.cookie</code> in the console.
 Here's what I see:

 <img src="https://github.com/mrudy/dvwa-guide-2019/blob/master/low/screenshots/weakinitial.png" width="700">

-<i>Note that I actually input <b>document.cookie.split(";")[0]</b> to hide my session ID.
+<i>Note that I actually input <code>document.cookie.split(";")[0]</code> to hide my session ID.
 Just a privacy thing for me.
 You don't have to do that, and it impacts nothing besides what you see in my screenshots.</i>

 Oh no, <b>dvwaSession</b> is set to "1".
 I think you know exactly how this is going to go!